Grow Nature Fund launching in 2021

 It’s our ambition to significantly increase all forms of canopy cover throughout Penrith, whilst strengthening the protection of our existing backbone of trees, woodlands and hedges.
 Penrith Woods is an ambitious tree planting project with the principle aim of fighting climate change.

-The project would start at Thacka Glen, a large area of land transferring to the Town Council from Cumbria County Council in 2020.
-It is already a unique green space in the Town that is valued by its surrounding communities which would be enhanced for community use and planted with trees to combat climate change.
+The project would start at Thacka Beck, a large area of land which has been transferred to the Town Council from Cumbria County Council in 2020.
+It is already a unique green space in the Town that runs behind Penrith Hospital, which is highly valued by its surrounding communities.
+This vast open green space would be enhanced for community use and planted with trees to combat climate change.

 Our Penrith Woods tree planting project would extend to Fairhill and other green spaces that the Town Council owns.